Techyte/Among-Us-Command-blocks/README.md

 Made in a few weeks and heavily based off of the PheonixSC [Among Us In Minecraft](https://youtu.be/me9Tt6rK6nk?si=FWHJ7jSXu3OTtTb1), my version of Among Us In Minecraft includes things like a full recreation of the Skeld, a lobby area, an automatically replayable map, all tasks from the original game, sabotages, ect.

+A showcase can be viewed on YouTube [here](https://youtu.be/zOq2DtjB96I?si=-OdEMwttLEOGIoHF)

 ## Getting Started

 Head to the [releases](https://github.com/Techyte/Among-Us-Command-blocks/releases) page and download the world file.